edorejel/edorejel/README.md

   You, would then code small programs, in Java, C++, Python, or OCaml, to process all of the transactions correctly, or learn to track the currencies to "earn on your own, and be your own boss, and your own investor!!"

   # More Information on FOREX TRADING expected, but you can always find good resources online.
-As stated previously, this is not financial advice.
+As stated previously, this is not financial advice, just information.

 # Books For Python Development
 __Some advice for Python!!
 (Python is a very advanced calculator!!!)__